coderamen666/srd-v3.5-md/spells/spells-m-o.md

 -   **Saving Throw:** See text
 -   **Spell Resistance:** Yes

-You don't so much cast a *miracle* as request one.
+You don’t so much cast a *miracle* as request one.
 You state what you would like to have happen and request that your deity (or the power you pray to for spells) intercede.